zalando/zalando-howto-open-source/README.md

 Replace the [yyyy] field with the year that you created the project, and do not update it.
 Do not provide multiple years.

-**Still unsure about what to do?**

-If in doubt, ask your delivery lead.

-**Equally simple guideline for delivery leads**:
+#####I still have licensing questions.
+What can I do?

+Ask the Open Source Guild or your delivery lead.
+See also our TechWiki page (internal doc) for a link to more detailed information.

+#####But I am a delivery lead. ???

-If you’re in doubt, ask your department head.
+Ask your department head.

+#####But I am a department head.

 Management can work with Legal to determine Intellectual Property concerns.

 **Repository of meta information**